Tissue-resident memory T cell: Vitiligo

 Vitiligo is an autoimmune skin disease with white spots phenotype.
 CD8^{+} T lymphocytes destroy melanocytes in some parts of the skin what manifest like white spots on the skin.
 Multiple genes as well as environment play role in developing vitiligo and migration of CD8^{+} T cells correlates with the state of disease.
 80% of autoreactive CD8^{+} T cells which are specific towards melanocyte self-antigens express CD69 or CD69 and CD103 T_{RM} markers.
 There is also higher number of CD49a^{+} CD8^{+} CD103^{+} T cells with cytotoxic potential in epiderma and derma of the vitiligo patients in comparison with healthy skin.
 Treatment of vitiligo lies in inhibition of JAK/STAT signaling pathway using JAK inhibitors.
-T_{RM} cells have reduced IFNɤ production and white spots on skin disappear.
+T_{RM} cells have reduced IFNγ production and white spots on skin disappear.
 However, the treatment can not be stopped, because white spots will appear again.

-Cutaneous Lupus Erythematosus (CLE)
+Cutaneous lupus erythematosus (CLE)

 CLE is another autoimmune skin disease with several subtypes.
 Common feature is interface dermatitis or inflammation at the dermal-epidermal junction.
 Again, contribution of genetic and environment factors lead to the development of CLE.
 It is not really clear what is the specificity of the T cell causing CLE in the skin, but some studies showed T cells reactive to nucleosomes/histones.
 Except aberrant T cell signaling which conduces to the pathogenesis of CLE, increased presence of T_{RM} was also found in the skin of CLE patients refractory to antimalarials.
 Treatment lies in JAK/STAT inhibitors, but can not be stopped, because skin lessions will appear again.